rotki/rotki/docs/usage_guide.rst

 EVM Chains
 ------------------------

-If the selected chain is an EVM chain you will see "Add to all supported EVM chains" checkbox.
+If the selected chain is an EVM chain you will see **Add to all supported EVM chains** checkbox.
 It is checked by default and it means that rotki will try to add the address for all EVM chains.
 If the address is a contract in Ethereum mainnet it will only be added to Ethereum.
 Otherwise for each chain rotki will check whether the address had any activity there and will add only if it has at least one transaction.
 If you uncheck the checkbox, then the address will only be added to the selected chain.

-If an EVM account also contains tracked tokens you can click on the arrow under "Actions" in order to expand its view and show the balance breakdown for the account over all assets it holds.
+If an EVM account also contains tracked tokens you can click on the arrow under **Actions** in order to expand its view and show the balance breakdown for the account over all assets it holds.

 Bitcoin chains
 ----------------------